stanfordroboticsclub/DoggoCommand/README.md

 Similar to csv2graph.py, this is meant for realtime data visualization Plug in the zigbee module and watch whatever data you want to graph

-UNTESTED

-Input a tuple of the indexes of the data you want to see graph along with a name for the output CSV

-If the graph window truncates too much data, change the constant at the top of the file (NUM_DATAPOINTS).
-The default is the last 20 datapoints
+Please review the constants at the top of the file for the right configuration Will automatically save data as a csv